SoftFluent/CodeFluent-Entities-Documentation/development-guide/custom_methods.md

 * since snippets are declared in the model, they survive model generations,
 * snippets are practical because they use the programming languages we know: a snippet is coded in the targeted language directly since it will be copied and pasted as is in the generated code.

-Add a method on you customer entity:
+Add a method on you customer entity and choose snippet **with signature**:

 ![](img/cfql-11.png)